 In this paper, we present a framework for fingertip grasping considering an integrated approach to grasp planning and inhand grasp adaptation.
-The main objective of the framework is to address the problem of grasp instability due to problems such as changed weight of the object, slippage or external disturbances such as collision.
-The framework implements both grasp force adaptation through impedance control and regrasping/finger gaiting when the former is not sufficient.
-We integrate our previous work on Hierarchical Fingertip Space (HFTS) based grasp synthesis [11] and grasp adaptation [9].
-The approach consists of i) a pre-grasping phase executing grasp synthesis on an efficient representation including both object and hand properties, ii) grasp execution, and iii) a postgrasping phase where tactile feedback and experience are used for in-hand grasp adaptation, see Fig. 1 and Fig. 2.
+The main objective of the framework is to address the problem of grasp instability due to problems such as changed weight of the object, e.g., a container to be filled during grasping, slippage or external disturbances caused by collisions.
+The framework integrates our previous work of Hierarchical Fingertip Space (HFTS) [11] and grasp adaptation [9], and provides efficient grasp synthesis, grasp force adaptation through impedance control and regrasping/finger gaiting when the former is not sufficient.
+The approach consists of i) a pre-grasping phase executing grasp synthesis on an efficient representation including both object and hand properties, ii) grasp execution, and iii) a post-grasping phase where tactile feedback and experiences are used for in-hand grasp adaptation, see Fig. 1 and Fig. 2.

-In the pre-grasping phase, grasp synthesis is formulated as a combinatorial optimization problem considering grasp stability, contact locations and finger gaiting in an integrated manner.
-In the post-grasping phase, tactile feedback provides information of the stability of the executed grasp.
-An offline
+In the pre-grasping phase, grasp synthesis is formulated as a combinatorial optimization problem considering grasp stability, contact locations and finger gaiting in an integrated